How to send transactional emails with Gmail and Google Workspace

 pip install emails

-Note: depending on your system, you may need to use pip3
+Note: depending on your system, you may need to use pip3 instead of pip.

 Unlike with the Nodemailer example, we need to first construct the message.
 Next, we will invoke the send function with the server parameters and credentials: